 The Master of Healthcare Administration (M.H.A.) program is a 42-credit curriculum that is offered in two delivery formats: on-campus courses or online/hybrid courses.
 The use of online/hybrid designation attests to the three required intensive on-campus residencies for online education.
-Students are admitted to either the on-campus format or the online/hybrid format and complete their degree requirements according to their selected format.
+Students choose to be admitted to either the on-campus format or the online/hybrid format and complete their degree requirements according to their selected format.

 Any MHA student requesting a waiver to take an online/hybrid course (1 course maximum) due to only this scheduling conflict (course not offered on-campus in their last semester and necessary for graduation) must seek advisor and program director’s approval.

 International students and Spring admits must adhere to the two-year master course schedule which includes required summer courses to complete the program in two years.

 Students selecting the 42 credit M.H.A. online/hybrid format complete all of their coursework online and at the three required on-campus intensive residencies.
 Online/hybrid M.H.A. students complete the degree in a 24-month time-frame.
 Required/intensive residencies are held at the beginning of the program (orientation), at one year into the program, (mid-residency), and at the completion of the program (final residency & graduation).
 The M.H.A. online/hybrid format is a cohort model and students selecting this format do not enroll in M.H.A. on-campus courses.

 The following are prerequisites for admission to the program leading to the Master of Healthcare Administration degree (M.H.A.):